insure logo

 Why does credit score affect insurance costs?

-A 2013 study published by the Bureau of Business Research at the University of Texas showed that there is a strong correlation between credit history and filing auto insurance claims.
-Credit scores were matched with claim data in the study.
-It found that people with bad credit scores claimed losses 53% more than the average.
+A 2013 study published by the Bureau of Business Research at the University of Texas showed a strong correlation between credit history and filing auto insurance claims.
+The study matched credit scores with claim data and found that people with bad credit scores claimed losses of 53% more than the average.

 “People who manage their finances well tend to also manage other important aspects of their lives responsibly, such as driving a car,” said Loretta Worters from the III.
 “People who manage money carefully may be more likely to have their car serviced at appropriate times and may also more effectively manage the most important financial asset most Americans own — their house — making routine repairs before they become major insurance losses.”

-He argues that credit-based insurance scores are arbitrary and unrelated to how well a consumer manages their finances.
-He said that scores penalize consumers due to lenders’ business decisions.
-He added that 87% of family bankruptcies result from job loss, major medical bills and divorce.
+Birnbaum argues that credit-based insurance scores are arbitrary and unrelated to how well consumers manage their finances.
+Birnbaum said that scores penalize consumers due to lenders’ business decisions.
+Birnbaum added that 87% of family bankruptcies result from job loss, major medical bills and divorce.

-Which states don’t allow insurers to take credit score into account?
+Which states don’t allow insurers to take credit scores into account?

 Most states allow credit scores to factor into insurance rates, but there are a few exceptions:

-• Maryland won’t allow insurers to take credit history into account when determining home insurance rates.
+• Maryland: Maryland does not allow insurers to consider credit history when determining home insurance rates, but auto insurers can consider credit metrics.

 How often do insurance companies check credit history?

-When insurance companies check credit history varies.
-A majority of companies pull checks when quoting a new applicant and when a customer renews.
+When insurance companies check your credit history varies.
+Most companies pull checks when quoting a new applicant and when a customer renews.
 Most carriers run another check if there are regulatory requirements.
 These requirements vary by state.
 Some companies implement a process to re-run your credit-based insurance score every few years.

 It is important to note that insurance credit inquiries are soft inquiries that do not negatively affect your credit score like hard inquiries can.